donxp/arduboygamestudio/README.md

 ![Arduboy Game Studio](ide-1.png)

 Arduboy Game Studio was developed as part of the group project module for my Computer Science degree.
-It was developed together with Thomas Homsy and Dallas Frankel.
+It was developed together with Thomas Homsy (thomashomsy@sky.com) and Dallas Frankel (dallasfrankel@outlook.com).

 ## Features
 - Block-based visual programming